jonlpersson/ed-latimore/site/_posts/2022-06-30-tutorial-on-creating-twitter-threads-with-examples.md

 ![Information about Twitter favoring long form content](/assets/images/drafts/twitter-long-form-threads.jpg "Information about Twitter favoring long form content"){: width="960" height="540"}

 Each tweet only takes a few moments to read.
-Every time you add another tweet to the first tweet, you increase the time that people will read and engage with your twitter account.
+Every time you add another tweet to the first tweet, you increase the time that people will read and engage with your Twitter account.
 This engagement time goes up even more when you add images and gifs.

 And if you think about how Twitter makes money, this makes perfect sense.